Skip to Content

 Ongoing Costs

 Once you close on your home, it’s now time to prepare yourself for any ongoing costs associated with homeownership.
+Here are some common VA ongoing costs with homeownership:

 Mortgage Payments

 Once you close on your VA loan, you will be required to make monthly payments to cover interest and principal on the mortgage.
 Your mortgage payment is typically the most significant monthly expense after closing day.
+A VA mortgage calculator can help manage your monthly mortgage payments.

 Property Tax and Insurance

 Property tax and insurance will also be an ongoing cost.
 These often get lumped into the monthly mortgage payment through an escrow account.
 Keep in mind both insurance rates and property taxes may change over time, causing an increase in your monthly payment.
+Make sure to discuss these matters with your lender.

 Heat and Utilities

-In figuring whether you can afford to pay the heating and utility bill on the home, be sure to make an adequate allowance for these items.
+Utilities are another cost of homeownership that can sneak up on borrowers.
+The amount of your bill will fluctuate, but be sure to make an adequate allowance for these items.
 Your lender will help you estimate these costs, and it might also be a good idea to check with other homeowners with similar houses in the area.

 Maintenance